DEIB-GECO/PyGMQL/doc/source/installation.rst

 ++++++
 Python
 ++++++
-Currently PyGMQL supports only Python 3+
+Currently PyGMQL supports only Python 3.5, 3.6 and 3.7.

 ---------------------------